beltex/SMCKit/README.md

 SMCKit
 ======

-A System Management Controller (SMC) library in pure Swift from user space for Intel based Macs.
+A System Management Controller (SMC) user-space client library in pure Swift for Intel based Macs.
 The library works by talking to the AppleSMC.kext (kernel extension), the closed source driver for the SMC.
 Read temperature sensors, get and set fan speed (RPM), and more.